Request Authentication

 Each request carries three headers:

 X-Signature— the hex-encoded ECDSA signature of the request body with the timestamp appended.X-Public-Key— the hex-encoded public key for the signing key.
-Compressed (33 bytes) or uncompressed (65 bytes); compressed is preferred.X-Signature-Timestamp— the Unix timestamp in milliseconds used during signing.
+Uncompressed only: 65 bytes, 130 hex characters,0xprefix optional.X-Signature-Timestamp— the Unix timestamp in milliseconds used during signing.

 To sign a request: take the current Unix timestamp in milliseconds as a 64-bit unsigned integer encoded little-endian, append it to the request body, hash the result with Keccak-256, and sign the hash with the sender’s ECDSA private key.